krm-functions/catalog/docs/package-composer.md

 ```

 Alternatively, package composition can be created using 'stub' tree
-nodes, which is basically just a named directory for sub-packages:
+nodes, which is basically just a named directory for sub-packages.
+Stubs are
+convenient for composing packages where multiple sub-packages should be
+grouped together:

 ```yaml
   ...